World Cup favorites spared tough groups in Russia

 “I wish success to all the teams and I call upon all loyal fans to come to Russia and enjoy the finals of 2018.”

+Cherchesov’s 65th-ranked team will hope to put a smile on the face of Russian sport blighted by doping scandals.

+“I cannot say if I am happy or not after the draw,” he said.
+“The group is what it is.
+Uruguay have (Edinson) Cavani and (Luis) Suarez but these are just names.
+The pitch shows it all.”

-Germany, who qualified for the tournament with a 100 percent record, will be the team to beat in Russia, although they face some lengthy trips with matches in Moscow, Sochi and Kazan.
+Germany, who qualified with a 100 percent record, will be the team to beat, although they face some lengthy trips with matches in Sochi and Kazan following their opener in Moscow.

-The top two teams from each of the eight groups go through to the last 16 knockout phase.
+The top two teams from each of the eight groups go through to the last 16.

 Russia, and soccer’s world governing body FIFA, have both been through torrid times since the 2014 tournament in Brazil.

-While Russia’s sporting reputation has been dragged through the mud by a “state-sponsored” doping scandal, which threatens their participation at the 2018 Winter Olympics, FIFA has been engulfed in a corruption scandal that forced former president Sepp Blatter to stand down.
+A ‘state-sponsored’ doping scandal still threatens Russia’s participation at the 2018 Winter Olympics, while FIFA has been dogged by corruption, leading to disgraced former president Sepp Blatter standing down.

-Blatter’s successor Gianni Infantino presided over his first World Cup draw ceremony in snowbound Moscow on Friday and would have been relieved that it went off without any hitches.
+Blatter’s successor Gianni Infantino would have been relieved that Friday’s draw went smoothly.

-Unlike previous laborious draw ceremonies, Friday’s spectacle cracked along at a rapid pace after speeches by Putin and Infantino and a display of traditional Russian dancing.
+Unlike previous laborious ceremonies, the spectacle cracked along at a rapid pace after speeches by Putin and Infantino and a display of traditional Russian dancing.

-The draw, involving 32 balls in four pots being placed in the eight groups, was presided over by former England turned TV presenter Gary Lineker and Russian journalist Maria Komandnaya.

-Assisting the process were a collection of a World Cup greats including Maradona, France’s 1998 World Cup-winning captain Laurent Blanc and ex-England goalie Gordon Banks.
-Brazil’s Pele watched from inside the cavernous hall.
+A collection of World Cup greats, with France’s 1998 World Cup-winning captain Laurent Blanc and ex-England goalie Gordon Banks as well as Maradona, selected the balls from four pots with the draw completed in about half an hour.

-The month-long tournament, taking place across 11 host cities from Kaliningrad in the west to Ekaterinburg, 2,500km away in the east, and Sochi down on the Black Sea, and spanning four time zones begins on June 14.

-It will involve 64 matches in total with the final taking place in Moscow’s Luzhniki Stadium on July 15.
+With 11 host cities from Kaliningrad in the west to Ekaterinburg, 2,500km away in the east, and Sochi on the Black Sea, four time zones and 64 matches it will be a feat of endurance to survive the month and reach the July 15 final in Moscow’s Luzhniki Stadium.

 Writing by Martyn Herman in London; Editing by Ken Ferris